 6. To recognise and record children's strengths and successes to encourage a positive self-image.

 7. To increase understanding and support positive attitudes towards children with SEN or disability.

 8. To make provision for SEN a whole school responsibility.

-1. An on-going review with Senior Leadership Team (SLT) will ensure that procedures and practice within the school are fully inclusive and do not deny children access to the whole curriculum.
-SEN will be on the agenda of staff meetings and team meetings.
+1. An on-going review will ensure that procedures and practice within the school are fully inclusive and do not deny children access to the whole curriculum.
+SEN will be on the agenda of school development meetings.

 2. Referral of children, considered having special educational needs, to be open to any member of staff.